Prison Legal News:

 Hoover overdosed while on duty, leading to an internal investigation which revealed his history of addiction and theft.
 Nevertheless, Sheriff Napoli and Hoover agreed that Hoover would only be suspended without pay for two weeks, undergo counseling and urinalysis testing, serve an extended probationary period and disclose his medical records as part of a disciplinary plan.

 After returning to work, Hoover met Uinta County Detention Center prisoner Judee Pennington, who had been terminated from a drug court program and was awaiting placement in a treatment program.
 Hoover gave Pennington drugs and sexually assaulted her, resulting in his termination, prosecution and a prison sentence.

-Pennington filed suit in U.S. District Court, but the court dismissed ...
+Pennington filed suit in U.S. District Court, but the court dismissed her federal ...

 The Wyoming Supreme Court has held that a county sheriff was improperly denied qualified immunity on claims that a guard in his employ sexually assaulted a female prisoner.

 In November 2004, Oklahoma Department of Corrections (DOC) staff at the John Liley Correctional Center (JLCC) confiscated prisoner Sonny L. Harmon’s wedding ring, watch and other personal property.
 Prison guard Paul Cradduck placed the ring in a desk, where it disappeared.